VarunChatrath/Artificial-Intelligence-and-Machine-Learning/README.md

 - Understood and implemented **time series forecasting** for real-world financial data.
 - Applied both **classical** and **deep learning** methods.
 - Learned how to clean, visualize, and interpret sequential datasets.
-- Developed deployable prototypes using **Streamlit** for interactive demonstration.

 ---